 \begin{defn}[$\infty$-category] We define an \emph{$\infty$-category} to be a simplicial set $X$ such that, for every positive integer $n$ and every natural transformation $\phi:\Lambda^n_k\to X$, with $0<k<n$, there exists (at least) one map $\tilde{\phi}$ such that the following diagram:

 commutes. \end{defn}

-Let $X$ be an $\infty$-category, the \emph{objects} of $X$ are given by the elements of the set $X_0$ and the \emph{set of morphisms} from $x$ to $y$, denoted by $\mbox{Map}_X(x,y)$, is given as the pullback of the following diagram:
+Let $X$ be an $\infty$-category, the \emph{objects} of $X$ are given by the elements of the set $X_0$.
+The \emph{(simplicial) set of morphisms} from $x$ to $y$, denoted by $\mbox{Map}_X(x,y)$, is given by the pullback of the following diagram: